abhabongse/paxter/docs/one_giant_tutorial.rst

 to *escape* ‘**@**’ symbols per se.
 However, there is a way around this.

-But first, let’s revisit the content of the environment dictionary.
+But first, let us revisit the content of the environment dictionary once again.

 .. code-block:: pycon